 Our courses incorporate freelance and placement opportunities, and you can freelance while you study through our in-house agency, Solent Creatives.
-If you've got the right skills, you could be working on paid projects for organisations and individuals in areas such as PR and advertising.
+If you've got the right skills, you could be working on paid projects for organisations and individuals in areas such as marketing, project management or digital tech.
 It's competitive work with tight deadlines.
 But if you're committed and driven, you'll manage the client/creative relationship and figure out your own individual way of working - supported by our experienced team.
 Our Students' Union boasts a local branch of Enactus, taking entrepreneurial action to help others in society, as well as the Solent Sparks, which offers entrepreneurship-focused activities, networking, practical help, events and guest speakers.